-- Concern about the lack of a direct connection to WES Commuter Rail, particularly between the Hall Boulevard Station and Tigard Transit Center (15 comments) - Some respondents state that the access to PCC is better, but the majority of comments regarding PCC suggestion that this connection does not adequately serve students (8 comments) - There is a desire for the new MAX line to extend beyond Bridgeport to Downtown Tualatin, or Wilsonville, and/or a desire to make this extension available in the future (5 comments) - A desire for the Custer Drive Station to be closer to Terwilliger Parkway (5 comments) - A desire for better connectivity between the station and OHSU; concern that Marquam Hill Connector does not help connect close enough to destinations (4 comments) - Concern that 19th and Custer are too close together (4 comments)
+- Concern about the lack of a direct connection to WES Commuter Rail, particularly between the Hall Boulevard Station and Tigard Transit Center (15 comments) - Some respondents state the alignment improves the access to Portland Community College (PCC), but the majority of comments regarding PCC suggest that this connection does not adequately serve students (8 comments) - There is a desire for the new MAX line to extend beyond Bridgeport to Downtown Tualatin, or Wilsonville, and/or a desire to make this extension available in the future (5 comments) - A desire for the Custer Drive Station to be closer to the Terwilliger Blvd. and Barbur Blvd. intersection (5 comments)

+- A desire for better connectivity between the station and OHSU; concern that Marquam Hill Connector does not help connect close enough to destinations (4 comments) - Concern that 19th and Custer are too close together (4 comments)